MACOM Technology Solutions Holdings, Inc. (NASDAQ:MTSI) SVP Robert Dennehy Sells 8,000 Shares

-MACOM Technology Solutions Holdings, Inc. (NASDAQ:MTSI) SVP Robert Dennehy sold 8,000 shares of the business’s stock in a transaction on Tuesday, December 14th.
-The shares were sold at an average price of $74.00, for a total transaction of $592,000.00.
-The sale was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+MACOM Technology Solutions Holdings, Inc. (NASDAQ:MTSI) SVP Robert Dennehy sold 8,000 shares of MACOM Technology Solutions stock in a transaction dated Tuesday, December 21st.
+The shares were sold at an average price of $74.17, for a total value of $593,360.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.

 Robert Dennehy also recently made the following trade(s):

-Large investors have recently modified their holdings of the business.
-Clearstead Advisors LLC purchased a new position in MACOM Technology Solutions in the 3rd quarter worth about $30,000.
-Advisory Services Network LLC purchased a new stake in shares of MACOM Technology Solutions during the 2nd quarter valued at about $58,000.
-Captrust Financial Advisors increased its position in shares of MACOM Technology Solutions by 27.6% during the 3rd quarter.
-Captrust Financial Advisors now owns 901 shares of the semiconductor company’s stock valued at $58,000 after purchasing an additional 195 shares during the last quarter.
-Eagle Bay Advisors LLC purchased a new stake in shares of MACOM Technology Solutions during the 2nd quarter valued at about $84,000.
-Finally, Asset Management One Co.
-Ltd. purchased a new stake in shares of MACOM Technology Solutions during the 3rd quarter valued at about $150,000.
-71.18% of the stock is owned by institutional investors and hedge funds.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+UBS Asset Management Americas Inc. raised its position in shares of MACOM Technology Solutions by 7.8% in the third quarter.
+UBS Asset Management Americas Inc. now owns 70,333 shares of the semiconductor company’s stock valued at $4,562,000 after buying an additional 5,087 shares in the last quarter.
+Bank of New York Mellon Corp raised its position in shares of MACOM Technology Solutions by 4.7% in the third quarter.
+Bank of New York Mellon Corp now owns 225,439 shares of the semiconductor company’s stock valued at $14,625,000 after buying an additional 10,143 shares in the last quarter.
+Gyon Technologies Capital Management LP raised its position in shares of MACOM Technology Solutions by 17.1% in the third quarter.
+Gyon Technologies Capital Management LP now owns 7,379 shares of the semiconductor company’s stock valued at $479,000 after buying an additional 1,075 shares in the last quarter.
+Captrust Financial Advisors raised its position in shares of MACOM Technology Solutions by 27.6% in the third quarter.
+Captrust Financial Advisors now owns 901 shares of the semiconductor company’s stock valued at $58,000 after buying an additional 195 shares in the last quarter.
+Finally, Janus Henderson Group PLC acquired a new stake in shares of MACOM Technology Solutions in the third quarter valued at approximately $313,000.
+Institutional investors own 71.18% of the company’s stock.

-MTSI has been the topic of a number of analyst reports.
-Needham & Company LLC upped their price target on shares of MACOM Technology Solutions from $72.00 to $90.00 and gave the stock a “buy” rating in a research note on Monday, November 8th.
-Barclays upped their price target on shares of MACOM Technology Solutions from $75.00 to $85.00 and gave the stock an “overweight” rating in a research note on Friday, November 5th.
-One equities research analyst has rated the stock with a hold rating and eight have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, MACOM Technology Solutions has an average rating of “Buy” and an average price target of $72.57.
+A number of equities analysts recently commented on MTSI shares.
+Needham & Company LLC lifted their price target on MACOM Technology Solutions from $72.00 to $90.00 and gave the stock a “buy” rating in a report on Monday, November 8th.
+Barclays raised their price objective on shares of MACOM Technology Solutions from $75.00 to $85.00 and gave the stock an “overweight” rating in a research report on Friday, November 5th.
+One analyst has rated the stock with a hold rating and eight have assigned a buy rating to the company.
+According to data from MarketBeat.com, the company has a consensus rating of “Buy” and a consensus target price of $72.57.

 MACOM Technology Solutions Holdings, Inc engages in the design, development, manufacture and market of semiconductor products for the telecommunications, industrial and defense and datacenter industries.
 Its products include integrated circuits (IC), multi-chip modules (MCM), power pallets and transistors, diodes, amplifiers, switches and switch limiters, passive and active components, and complete subsystems.